robinmattern/FRDocs_dev01-robin/FRApps/fr020000_Clone-FR-Apps.md

 #### 2. Enter the following in the Windows command window.
 (It will open VSCode)

+- 2.1.
+Paste the following to your command prompt:

 ```
 code FRApps.code-workspace
 ```

-- 2.1.
+- 2.2.
 If prompted, click "Yes I trust the authors".

 ![FRApps-Clone-03](assets/images/clone/fr0103-FRApps-Clone-03-00.png "FRApps-Clone-03")